top of page

 1. Rinse the rice under cold water at least 3x or until the water runs clear.
 Drain and set aside.

-2. In a medium saucepan or caldero, saute the beans and epis over medium heat for about 4 minutes, stirring occasionally.
+2. Heat the olive oil in a medium saucepan or caldero.
+Add the beans and epis and saute over medium heat for about 4 minutes, stirring occasionally.

 3. Add water, coconut milk, chicken bouillon, scotch bonnet sauce, thyme, ground cloves, and butter.